blogscot/prime_tables/README.md

 Input is taken from the user via a text file containing a single integer value.
-For example, the text for the table above is generated using the following command where the user_filename contains '3':
+For example, the text for the table above is generated using the following command where the user supplied file contains '3':

 ```
 PrimeTables.generate_table(user_filename.txt)